theteloscope/theteloscope-web/transparency/ownershipdisclosure/README.md

 Below is the ownership structure of The Teloscope.
 This was published on Nov 28, 2018.

-The Teloscope Block Producer is a joint initiative by CTIC Centro Tecnológico not-for-profit private foundation and Alisys as part of a wider agreement, concerned with exploring the real-world applications of newest blockchain technologies.
+The Teloscope Block Producer is an initiative by CTIC Centro Tecnológico not-for-profit private foundation, concerned with exploring the real-world applications of newest blockchain technologies.

-Initiative's total participation is distributed: 70% CTIC, 30% Alisys.
+Initiative's total participation is distributed: 100% CTIC.

 ## CTIC Centro Tecnológico